By futureTEKnow | Editorial Team

 Moreover, the recent Supreme Court ruling on Chevron deference has raised questions about the FCC’s legal standing to enforce such regulations.
 This uncertainty highlights the need for clear legislative action to establish unambiguous authority for space debris regulation.

-As the space industry continues to evolve, the 5 year rule represents a crucial step towards ensuring the long-term sustainability of orbital operations.
+The space industry continues to evolve and the 5 year rule represents a crucial step towards ensuring the long-term sustainability of orbital operations.

 It underscores the growing importance of space debris tracking technologies and satellite debris detection methods in maintaining a safe and productive space environment.